 Figure 8-246—Supported Operating Classes element format

 The value of the Length field of the Supported Operating Classes element is between 2 and 253.

-The Current Operating Class octet indicates the operating class in use for transmission and reception.
+The Current Operating Class field, concatenated with the Current Operating Class Extension field within the Current Operating Class Extension Sequence field if present, indicates the operating class in use for transmission and reception.
+If the operating class in use is a single octet, the Current Operating Class Extension Sequence field is not present.
+If the operating class in use is more that a single octet, then the Current Operating Class Extension Sequence field is present and the concatenation of the Current Operating Class field with the Current Operating Class Extension field comprises N (where N >= 0) Operating Class octets with a 80+ Behavior Limit followed by one Operating Class octet without a 80+ Behavior Limit (as defined in Annex E).

 Note to reader, not for inclusion in the draft.
 This creates some odd nomenclature: for 11ac, an 80+80 “operating class” is actually 2 Operating Class octets.

-The Operating Classes field lists in ascending order all operating classes that the STA is capable of operating with in this Country.
+The Operating Classes field lists in ascending order all single-octet operating classes that the STA is capable of operating with in this Country.
+The Operating Classes field terminates immediately before a OneHundredAndThirty Delimiter (see the Current Operating Class Extension Sequence field) or a Zero Delimiter (see the Operating Class Duple Sequence field) or the end of the element.

+The format of the optional Current Operating Class Extension Sequence field is shown in Figure 8-246mmmm.